Barclay Park Newsletter Fall/Winter 2012

 Insects Need Treating?
 You Make the Call

-The Association pays a monthly stipend to pest control company Eradico.
-If you find that your condo needs to be treated for insects, mice or any other pests, and wish to use a contractor, please call (888) 479-5900 and schedule treatment with Eradico.
-You will be asked for Barclay’s account number which is #14422331 (and only good for Barclay Way addresses).
+The Association pays a monthly stipend to pest control company Ehrlich Pest Control.
+If you find that your condo needs to be treated for insects, mice or any other pests, and wish to use a contractor, please call Ehrlich Pest Control at (248) 477-4800, and give them BP’s contract number: #14422331 which is only good for Barclay Way addresses.
 Let management know your experience, as it will help to evaluate the service.

 Tests for radon, a naturally occurring radioactive gas (tasteless and odorless) have found levels above EPA’s 4.0 pCi/L action level in 40% of all homes in Washtenaw County.